Sought, Found, Lost is a collage I posted to Instagram in the summer of 2017. It's read from bottom-to-top, right-to-left.

-Fully aware of time constraints, I was inspired early on to symmetrically visualize the rise, peak, and break of a relationship as it organically grew.
+Fully aware of time constraints, I was inspired early on to symmetrically visualize the rise, peak, and fall of a relationship as it organically grew.
 A 3x3 represented enamorment; a 3x1 triptych represented actualization, love, and vulnerability; and another 3x3 represented heartbreak.
 In conceptualizing the 3x7, I was playing with a tiny supercut of real time as it happened.
 This was an incredibly concentrated month of emotion.

 This project restricted my use of social media for a month which was effective and cathartic, in a way.
 This was a one-time concept and I don't plan on depicting life or relationships in this way again.